NLP-KazNU/Morphological_segmenation-for-Turkic-languages-based-on-CSE-model/README.md

 #In an agglutinative language, such a sequence of affixes after the stem is called the ending of the word.
 Tukeyev et al. defined the complete system of endings for the Kazakh language (Tukeyev et al., 2016).

+#The algorithm for the morphological segmentation of words will be the same for all languages in the Turkic group.
+This algorithm includes two stages: 1) splitting of stems and word endings and 2) segmentation of word endings into component suffixes.